langchain-ai/langchain/templates/rag-azure-search/README.md

 ***Optional:***

 - AZURE_SEARCH_INDEX_NAME - Name of an existing Azure AI Search index to use.
 If not provided, an index will be created with name "rag-azure-search".
-- OPENAI_API_VERSION - Azure OpenAI API version.
+- OPENAI_API_VERSION - Azure OpenAI API version to use.
 Defaults to "2023-05-15".

 ## Usage